Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I’m sure if you’ve spent any time at all researching the Rancilio Silvia, or the Gaggia Classic, you’ll be familiar with the term temperature surfing.

-It simply suggests to get the machine to the right temperature (ish) and it’s usually associated with shot temperature.
+It just means to get the machine to the right temperature (ish) and it’s usually connected with shot temperature.
 What I’ve found even though, with the Gaggia Classic too to be fair, is that without a PID fitted, you need to temperature surf for both the brew temp, and steam temp/pressure.

 Grinding & puck prep